 If you cannot get a refund or credit from the supplier (for example, if the supplier refuses to refund the amount or goes out of business), you can ask the CRA for a rebate by sending Form GST189, General Application for Rebate of GST/HST.

 Online services

 My Account

 The CRA's My Account service is fast, easy, and secure.
+Find out how to register at canada.ca/my-cra-account.

 Use My Account to: